 Explore the Residential Villages.
 The Residential Villages are communities of first-year students with similar interests or academic majors who live together and take 2 to 3 of the same courses.
 Make sure you select a village as your FIRST preference when applying for housing.
 The deadline for selecting a Residential Village is May 1.

 - Have your doctor complete the Certificate of Immunization or attach an official immunization document that fulfills all requirements and send it to University Health Services at the address listed on the certificate.
-You may also bring this form with you to orientation and turn it in to University Health Services.
-The form is included in your Accepted Students Handbook and is also available on the web at the Student Health website.
+You may also bring this form with you to Orientation and turn it in to University Health Services.
+The form is included in your Accepted Students Handbook and is also available online at the Student Health website.

 - Apply for financial aid by completing your FAFSA as early as possible and indicate VCU as your designated school (VCU’s code is 003735).
 Visit www.vcu.edu/enroll/finaid for more information.

 - Purchase a computer if you do not already own one.
 All incoming students are required to have a personal computer.
 To learn what you need for your classes, please visit www.vcu.edu/sci for more information.
-For academic discounts on computers that fit your curriculum and for information about the Help Desk’s Good-to-Go on campus computer repair service, visit g2g.vcu.edu.
+For academic discounts on computers that fit your curriculum and for information about the on-campus computer repair service, visit ramtech.vcu.edu.

-- Request that all transcripts (high school and college, if applicable) be sent to the VCU Admissions Office.
+- Request that all transcripts (high school and college, if applicable) be sent to the Office of Admissions.